EEHarbor/low_list/readme.md

 ### Has Not tag

-Use the Has Not tag ti see if a given value is *not* present in a given charachter-separated list.
+Use the Has Not tag to see if a given value is *not* present in a given charachter-separated list.
 Works identically to the Has tag:

     {exp:low_list:has_not value="spork" items="knife|fork|spoon"}
         We don't have a spork!